jhorzek/lessSEM/README.md

 Finally, you can also transform parameters of your model.
-This is explained in detail in the vignette `vignette('Parameter-transformations', package = 'lessSEM')` and is a powerful tool to, for instance, detect measurement invariance.
+This is explained in detail in the vignette `vignette('Parameter-transformations', package = 'lessSEM')` and is a powerful tool to, for instance, detect measurement invariance (see also Bauer et al., 2020).

 # References